I6BTN/solora/weather-map/README.md

 This is a simple weather map application built with React, TypeScript and Vite.
 It displays an interactive map using **react-leaflet**.
 Click anywhere on the map to fetch current weather data from the [Open-Meteo](https://open-meteo.com/) API.
+Once a location is selected, the current conditions automatically refresh every five minutes.

 ## Development